isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 ### <a name="skype-for-business-online-features-across-office-365-standalone-plans"></a>Office 365 不同獨立計劃中的 商務用 Skype Online 功能

-下列表格列出 Office 365 計劃都包括 SharePoint Online 服務，但並非所有計劃都支援所有的 SharePoint 功能。下表顯示計劃中是否提供某項功能。
+The following table lists Office 365 plans that include the SharePoint Online service, but not all plans support all SharePoint features.
+The following table shows whether a feature is available in a plan.

 > [!NOTE]
 > - 由 Office 365 之 21Vianet 版本運作的 Office 365 是專屬於中國的版本。
-> - 商務用 Skype Online 獨立方案 2 的授權使用者會得到商務用 Skype 基本用戶端，而非完整的商務用 Skype 用戶端。如果您希望讓使用者擁有商務用 Skype 用戶端，您必須將他們升級為含有該用戶端的授權，例如企業版授權。若要為使用者部署商務用 Skype 用戶端，請參閱[在 Office 365 部署商務用 Skype 用戶端](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365)。
+> - Skype for Business Online Standalone Plan 2 licensed users will get the Skype for Business Basic client, not the full Skype for Business client.
+If you want users to have the Skype for Business client, you will need to upgrade them to a license that includes it, such as an Enterprise-based license.
+To deploy the Skype for Business client to your users, see [Deploy the Skype for Business client in Office 365](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365).

 ||||
 |:-----|:-----|:-----|